Ship Your Teeth

 This ID will be used on your age results and any ordered age certificates.
 The sample ID can be a name or a number and name that you would like to represent each animal.
 For example, if you label a tooth “Adam’s First Buck”, we will use this name on the age results and certificates.

 - Short name examples: 1 Fred’s Buck, 2 Jimmy Alexander, 3 Jason’s Bear…

 - Please do not use only numbers (Ex.
 1, 2, 3, 4, 5…).
 If you would like to only use numbers, please make them unique and easy to distinguish from other samples.

 - Your envelopes should be arranged in the same tooth ID order as your master list.

 03. Include a master inventory list

-The master inventory list should contain the tooth ID#, name, species, tooth type, and harvest date for each deer or other animal tooth submitted.
+The master inventory list should contain the Species, Tooth ID (name for animal), Harvest Date, Gender, and Notes (tooth type, etc.) for each deer or other animal tooth submitted.